alphajuliet/network-rdf/README.md

 # Discussion

 A discussion of the work to date is covered in the blog post [Semantic Scratchings][blog1].
-It basically converts your annotated contacts into RDF, uploads it to a triple store, and implements a simple front-end to query and view the data, including a couple of simple visualisations.
+It basically converts your annotated contacts into RDF, uploads them to a triple store, and implements a simple web UI to query and view the data via SPARQL, and including a couple of simple visualisations via D3.js.

 The graph of an example contact in the store looks like the image below.
 There will often be additional custom RDF annotations or relationships added by the user.